athrael-soju/dot/README.md

 - "According to my records, we discussed this last week"

 **✅ Natural (Goal):**
-- User: "I'm stressed" → Eva: "Is it the project deadline you mentioned?"
+- User: "I'm stressed" → Plucky: "Is it the project deadline you mentioned?"
-- Eva greets: "Hey!
+- Plucky greets: "Hey!
 How did that presentation go?"

 ## 🛠️ Development